 [Disclaimer: I am sharing my personal routine, this is not medical advice and not intended to replace recommendations from your medical professionals.]

 Viral shedding is the process of expulsion of a virus from the body into the environment, where it can lead to infections, a “person to person” transmission.
 Covid vaccines are non-sterilizing, that means they don’t kill SARS-CoV-2, that is why vaccinated persons can also transmit the virus.

-Although the steadily expanding vaccine mandates across the US were justified by the alleged reduction of infection rates, the CDC itself admitted, that viral loads – an indication of transmissability – are the same in both vaccinated and unvaccinated.
+Although the steadily expanding vaccine mandates across the US were justified by the alleged reduction of infection rates, the CDC itself admitted, that viral loads – an indication of transmissability – were the same in both vaccinated and unvaccinated.

 Both the mRNA vaccines, Pfizer, Moderna and the traditional adeno vector jabs, J&J and Astrazeneca are designed to enter the cells and adopt the cell’s protein manufacturing machinery to produce trillions of spike proteins.